mmistakes/made-mistakes-jekyll/_posts/2012-09-10-rattazong-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @rattazong"
+title: "Nintendo is mind control"
 description: "PaperFaces portrait of @rattazong drawn with Paper by 53 on an iPad."
 image: paperfaces-rattazong-twitter-lg
 thumb: paperfaces-rattazong-twitter-150.jpg